Navojoa: Airports

 Ciudad Obregón International Airport (CEN) is the nearest commercial airport, 48 km north of Navojoa.
 It receives flights from Guadalajara, Hermosillo, La Paz, Loreto, Los Cabos, Mexico City, Monterrey, and, internationally, from Los Angeles, Tucson, Phoenix and Houston in the United States.
 Airlines serving this airport include Aeromexico, AeroCalafia, Interjet, Volaris and low-cost airline VivaAerobus.

 Alternate airports to CEN are Hermosillo Intl.
 Airport (IATA: HMO) and in a lower sense Los Mochis (IATA: LMM).
 HMO also receives low cost airlines' flights incoming from the main cities of the Republic such as: Mexico City, Guadalajara, Querétaro, Monterrey, Tijuana, Puebla among others.

 Navojoa also has a local airport (see: Navojoa Airport) next to the industrial sector, which is suitable for light private planes.
 It is about 8 km south of the city center.

 Buses

 Several companies offer low, mid and luxury class bus services from Navojoa to the Mexican Republic and international destinations such as Tucson, Phoenix and Los Angeles in the US.
 Connections are offered by foreign partner companies to other USA and Canada destinations.
 A bus station was built in the north of the city; however it is not used and small stations in the city center are used instead.

 Old public city buses have been replaced with new models with air conditioning, called SUBA.
-They run every few minutes and provide simple and cheap transport.
+They run every few minutes and provide simple transport.